There's never been a better time to visit Japan. Plan your trip today!

 My Favorite Things to Do in Nagasaki

-From the southern part of Nagasaki, you can either walk or ride the tram back northward to Dejima.
+I usually like to start my exploration of Nagasaki in the far southern part of the city center, specifically at Oura Cathedral and Glover Garden, the latter of which is a UNESCO World Heritage site.
+From here, you can either walk or ride the tram back northward to Dejima.
 High on my list of things to do in Nagasaki, this island was once one of the only places in Nagasaki (and, if I remember correctly, all of Japan) where foreigners were allowed.
 It’s not an exaggeration to say that this feels like a lost Dutch down.
 A large majority of the tourists here on any given day are actually Dutch, which makes this feeling even stronger.

 It’s just a short walk from Dejima to Nagasaki Chinatown, aka Shichin-machi.
 Whether you sit down for a bowl of Chanpon noodle soup at any of the dozen or so restaurants here that sling it, or ride to the end of the tram line to visit Sofuku-ji temple (which actually appears a bit more Vietnamese than Chinese to my eyes), this is an area not to be missed.
 I especially love coming here at night, when it’s all lit up!
 It’s also near here where you can sample unique Yuzu ramen at Menya Always Nagasaki.